sivakavineshnattudurai/sivakavineshnattudurai/README.md

 - 🌱 Future Goals to learn MERN, typerscript, flutter.
 - 👯 I’m looking to get into a crew member on Developing Sector.
 - 📫 How to reach me: Sivakavineshnattudurai@gmail.com
-- ⚡ upskilling and building as same as
+- ⚡ upskilling and building

 ## 🛠️ Technologies & Tools